billy4479/deck-downloader/README.md

 The output of this app will be saved in ```./downloaded```

+This app won't separate your Main Deck from th Extra Deck or the Side Deck.

 ## License
 This software is under MIT License.
 For further information view the [LICENSE file](LICENSE).